survivejs/webpack-book/manuscript/loading_assets/01_formats_supported.md

 ## Conclusion

 Webpack supports a large variety of file formats.
 More often than not you will have to install some loader.
-Webpack itself supports just a couple of common JavaScript module formats.
+Webpack itself supports just a couple of common JavaScript module formats in addition to JSON.

-I will discuss Webpack's loader definitions in detail next.
+I will discuss webpack's loader definitions in detail next and after that we will cover specific asset types and techniques related to them.